Azure/opendigitaltwins-tools/OntologyMapper/README.md

       "InputPropertyName": "mappingKey",
       "IsOutputPropertyCollection": true
     }
-  ],
+  ]

 ```

 #### FillProperties

-    - In some cases, the contents of one input property may need to be copied to multiple other fields in the target ontology.
-For instance, if the target ontology requires that the name field always be populated, but the source name field may be null and the description field be more reliable, a chain of fields can be set here so that there is a priority list of fields that will backfill the name field if the input name field is null.
+    - If the target ontology requires that a field always be populated, but the source field may be null and a different field be more reliable, a chain of fields can be set here so that there is a priority list of fields that will backfill the output field if the original input name field is null.

 ##### Sample FillProperties